abhishek-gola/hazard-detector/README.md

 vehicle that the tracklets do not cover, mostly cars in flowing traffic on a busy road.

-**That means precision was understated, and KittiMoSeg later confirmed it.** The guess at the time was that precision sat between the reported 56.5 % and ~66 % if those 30 vehicles were moving traffic.
+So precision was understated, and KittiMoSeg later confirmed it.
+The guess at the time was that precision sat between the reported 56.5 % and ~66 % if those 30 vehicles were moving traffic.
 Scoring against real labels settled it from the other direction: the static-object false-flag rate is **3.1 %, not